MV10/mv10.github.io/_posts/2018-08-07-serialization-encapsulated-enumeration-classes.md

 The Microsoft `Enumeration` class is a base implementation from which individual enumeration classes are derived.
 The class is pretty simple: a numeric `Id` and a corresponding `Name`, a `ToString` override, and some comparison support.
 If you're familiar with the `enum` keyword, you may know that you can declare the enumeration to store the values as one of several numeric types.
 This isn't too commonly used, but it's already a limitation imposed by a class that is supposed to bring flexibility.
 Additionally, there is no reason to restrict enumerations to numeric representations.

 As a result, my first deviation from the Microsoft example was to implement the class with generic support for the identifier.
 I also renamed the `Id` property to `Code` and the `Name` property to `Description`.
-I also changed the constructor visibility to `public` for reasons that will be explained later.
+I changed the constructor visibility to `public` for reasons that will be explained later, and the properties have `protected set` to support deserialization we'll add later.

 ```c#
 public class Enumeration<T> : IComparable